 - CBSE Laboratory Manual Chemistry Class 12th [Experiments|Projects|Viva-Voce](English, Paperback, Arihant Experts)

-How to Prepare With The CBSE Class 12 Chemistry Viva Questions with Answers 2024-25?
+How to Prepare for the CBSE Class 12 Chemistry Viva Questions with Answers 2025-26?

-the viva questions with answers must be thoroughly reviewed which will help students with CBSE 12th exam preparation.
-The students who are about to appear for the CBSE class 12 board examination must abide by the following preparation tips for Chemistry practical viva voce 2024-25:
+The Viva questions with answers must be thoroughly reviewed, which will help you with CBSE 12th exam preparation.
+Those who are about to appear for the CBSE class 12 board examination must abide by the following preparation tips for Chemistry practical viva voce 2025-26:

 - Memorising the questions and answers: It is important to have a good knowledge of the concepts of the experiment.
 This is because the questions are asked based on the experiments.

 - Knowing Exceptions: Exceptions are mostly asked in vivas.
-So, it is crucial to know the exceptions of every law in chemistry.
+So, it is crucial to know the exceptions to every law in chemistry.

 - Confidence is the key: The students must have confidence in themselves.
 They must not get nervous.
 They must understand that nervousness can affect their performance and thereby affect their overall scores on the exam.

 - Work on weaknesses: It is crucial to know, understand, and address the weaknesses.
 The practice questions for viva voce that are available here can be referred to while practising the questions.
-This will help the students be aware of the type of questions asked in the viva voce.
+This will help you to be aware of the type of questions asked in the viva voce.